syl3r86/Actually-Private-Rolls/README.md

 # Actually Private Rolls
 Hides Private GM Rolls completely rather then just obfuscating the result.
+This can be toggled on or off in the Settings Menu.

 ## Installation
 1. Copy this link and use it in Foundrys Module Manager to install the Module